code-423n4/code-contests/JUDGING_CRITERIA.md

 Does reported bug affect the use of gas?
 If so, is gas handled in a suboptimal manner, could this result in unecessary losses?

 # 5. Estimating Risk
-C4 judges refer to the standard model as presented in the OWASP approach to risk analysis where:
+C4 Judges refer to the standard model as presented in the OWASP approach to risk analysis where:

 `Risk = Likelihood * Impact`